moggieuk/Happy-Hare/doc/hardware_config.md

 <br>

 ## ![#f03c15](/doc/f03c15.png) ![#c5f015](/doc/c5f015.png) ![#1589F0](/doc/1589F0.png) Endstops and MMU Movement
-Happy Hare implements the MMU control as a "second toolhead".
+Happy Hare implements the MMU control as a "second toolhead" known as the MMU toolhead.
+The X-axis represents the selector movement and the Y-axis the filament movement until Klipper takes over the control of the extruder as normal.
 It offers some sophisticated stepper synching and homing options which add additional parameters to the regular klipper stepper definition.

 ### Multiple Endstops on MMU Steppers
 In a nutshell, all steppers (MMU selector, MMU gear) defined in Happy Hare can have muliple endstops defined.
 Firstly the default endstop can be defined in the normal way by setting `endstop_pin`.
 This would then become the default endstop and can be referenced in gcode as "default".
 However it is better to give the endstop a vanity name by adding a new `endstop_name` parameter.
 This is the name that will appear when listing endstops (e.g. in the Mainsail interface or with `QUERY_ENDSTOPS`).
 Happy Hare uses a naming convention of `mmu_` so anticipated names are: `mmu_gear_touch`, `mmu_ext_touch`, `mmu_sel_home`, `mmu_sel_touch`, `mmu_toolhead`, `mmu_gate`, `mmu_extruder`